Khaledgarbaya/cra-to-gatsby-workshop/exercise/02-create-static-pages/README.md

 in addition to `path` and `component` the `createPage` object config also has another property called `context`.
 It allows you to pass data to the to be created page.
 This data will then be available as a react prop called `pageContext`.

-Your job is to pass some data to use-page and render it.
+Your job is to pass some data to the user-page and render it.
 Make sure to restart the server to apply the new changes.

 ### Extra Credit 2